sg-crest A Singapore Government Agency Website

 Highlights of the session included:

-• Sharing by Mediator and mediation trainer with Singapore Mediation Centre and Singapore International Mediation Institute, Mr David Lim on the important dos and don’ts that mediators should be mindful of to keep the mediation efficient, constructive and on track towards a possible settlement.
+• Sharing by mediator and mediation trainer with Singapore Mediation Centre and Singapore International Mediation Institute, Mr David Lim on the important dos and don’ts that mediators should be mindful of to keep the mediation efficient, constructive and on track towards a possible settlement.
 The presentation also covered several case illustrations and discussed strategies to effectively handle parties during mediations.

 • Panel discussion moderated by District Judge Julian Chin with panellist District Judge Sheik Umar, District Judge Peter Lo and court volunteer mediator Mr Melvin Loh.